 - 13.1.
-An applicant for an initial PROMISE Scholarship award may appeal the denial of eligibility for the award with the Director of State Financial Aid Programs. - 13.2.
+An applicant for an initial PROMISE Scholarship award may appeal the denial of eligibility for the award with the Director of State Financial Aid Programs.
+An applicant may appeal in writing to the Vice Chancellor the denial of an application for an initial or renewal award of a PROMISE Scholarship within 15 days of receiving notification of the decision.
+The Vice Chancellor shall issue a written decision upholding or reversing the initial decision within 15 days of receipt of the appeal.
+The Vice Chancellor's decision is final. - 13.2.
 Any appeal must be filed within fifteen (15) days of the applicant receiving notice that he or she is not eligible for an initial award.
 The appeal must detail in writing, and with specificity, including the grounds supporting the appeal and a finding of eligibility.
-The director may require additional evidence or materials from the applicant or other parties. - 13.3.
-If the appeal is denied by the director, the reasons for the denial shall be communicated in writing to the applicant with an explanation of the reason for the denial. - 13.4.
+The director may require additional evidence or materials from the applicant or other parties.
+The Vice Chancellor shall refer to the home institution any appeal of a decision concerning satisfactory academic progress that relates to grade earned or credit hour completion for resolution consistent with the home institution's procedures established for that purpose. - 13.3.
+If the appeal is denied by the director, the reasons for the denial shall be communicated in writing to the applicant with an explanation of the reason for the denial.
+All appeals shall be in writing and set forth in detail the grounds for the appeal.
+The decisions issued by the Vice Chancellor or the home institution, as appropriate, shall address in writing each ground raised by the applicant. - 13.4.
 An applicant may appeal the director's decision to a review committee appointed by the Commission. - 13.5.
 Any appeal to the review committee must be filed within fifteen (15) days of notification to the applicant that his or her initial appeal was denied.
 The appeal must be in writing and detail, with specificity, the grounds supporting the appeal.
 The review committee may require additional evidence or materials be submitted.
 If the review committee denies the appeal, the reasons for the denial shall be communicated in writing to the applicant with an explanation of the reason for the denial.
 The decision of the review committee is final. - 13.6.
 A student granted an initial PROMISE Scholarship may appeal a non-renewal of the award with the person designated at the institution of higher education where the student is enrolled.
 The appeal process at the institution shall be governed by an established procedure designated by the institution. - 13.7.
 If the appeal of the non-renewal is denied by the institution, the student may appeal that decision to the Director of State Financial Aid Programs.
-The appeal must be filed within fifteen (15) days of notification to the student of denial of the institutional appeal and shall be heard in the same manner as appeals of denials of initial awards.
+The appeal must be filed within fifteen (15) days of notification to the student of denial of the institutional appeal and shall be heard in the same manner as appeals of denials of initial awards. - 13.8.

-13.8.
 If a student with a PROMISE Scholarship is not eligible for renewal of the award because of failure to maintain academic progress, he or she may not utilize the procedure set out herein to challenge any grade assigned them.
 Challenges to grades must be brought under established institutional procedures for grade appeals.
 The process set out above may only be utilized to challenge the application of the eligibility requirements to the grade or grades assigned.
 If a student is successful on a grade or other appeal and the changing of the grade makes him or her eligible once again for renewal, he or she may petition the Commission for a renewal of the award retroactively.